Chauncy School in Partnership with University of Hertfordshire

 There are two types of programmes available.
 Both programmes are for one academic year and are full-time.
 Salaries and bursaries are available to support you and your training:

 School Direct Salaried leading to Qualified Teacher Status (QTS) only

-Aimed at those with three or more years’ career experience.
+We would expect candidates to have undertaken some experience in an educational setting.
 This experience will normally have been gained since leaving university and does not have to be from an educational setting, although it could be.